 Neglect is therefore often complex and not always immediately recognised.
 The impact will vary according to type, severity and length of time, making it difficult for those working with children and families to manage.
 Professional uncertainty, differences of opinion or undue optimism regarding levels of need and the criteria for significant harm can lead to long term exposure which substantially increase the risk to children.

-Neglect of children remains one of the Lewisham Safeguarding Children Parntership (LSCP) key priorities.
-This strategy has been developed with multi-agency partners to set out Lewisham’s approach to child neglect.
+Neglect of children remains one of the Lewisham Safeguarding Children Partnership (LSCP) key priorities.
+This strategy has been developed with multi-agency partners to set out Lewisham’s approach to PREVENT RESPOND to AND REDUCE child neglect in Lewisham.

 This strategy should be viewed alongside the following key strategies, policies and procedures and government guidance in relation to neglect: